 About the PascoHome Program

-Under PascoHome, the County offers two home ownership assistance programs for future home dbuyers after taking a free home buyer preparation class.
+Under PascoHome, the County offers two home ownership assistance programs for future home buyers after taking a home buyer preparation class.
 Both programs provide assistance to income-eligible buyers toward the purchase of a home in Pasco, including condominiums and townhomes.
 Buyers are required to contribute some of their own money toward the purchase of their home.
 Very Low Income buyers are required to contribute $500.00; Low and Moderate Income buyers are required to contribute $1,250.00.
 Pre-Purchase Requirements such as home inspections, appraisals, and earnest money deposits may be applied toward the homebuyer contribution.

 - Homebuyer Assistance Program.
 Eligible homes may be located anywhere in Pasco, including all six cities.
 The maximum purchase price of an eligible home cannot exceed $240,000.00.
 Properties that are not eligible for assistance include: Mobile homes or manufactured homes; Property located within a special flood hazard area or repetitive loss area; and, Property that has experienced a sinkhole or other ground settlement activity, including remediated or stabilized properties.